We are currently accepting applications.

-The Center for Education Policy Analysis (CEPA) is seeking undergraduate research assistants (RAs) to work directly with CEPA faculty on active research projects.
+The Center for Education Policy Analysis (CEPA) is seeking undergraduate research assistants (RAs) to work directly with CEPA faculty on active research projects supported by The Office of the Vice Provost for Undergraduate Education (VPUE).
 Applications will be reviewed as received and the interview process will begin immediately.
 Once decisions have been made, applicants will be notified and work will begin immediately.

 Eligibility: The CEPA URP program is open to all Stanford University undergraduates.
 Selection of RAs will be based on the student’s expressed interest in education policy and the fit between faculty needs and student skill sets.
 Experience working with quantitative data using STATA statistical software is preferred but not required.